Longwater1234/checkers-backend/README.md

 ### Relation between Pieces on Checkboard

-- This is when a piece is on EVEN row of cells.
-The number denotes the cell_index difference between two pieces
+- When a piece is on EVEN row of cells.
+The number denotes the cell_index _delta_ between two pieces.

 ```
 4         3
  \       /